Payment Request Links

 Anti-Tampering

 When query parameters are used as plain text in URLs, they can be easily understood and potentially tampered with.
-To safeguard against this, you can encrypt the links with Base64 and URL encoding to enhance their security.
+To safeguard against this, you can encrypt the links with Base64 to enhance their security.

 While this anti-tampering method does not fully prevent customers from decoding and editing the URL, it does effectively discourage casual users from viewing and altering the values within the URL.